-Geocaching is a treasure hunt for adults and children using a GPS enabled device or a smart phone to find containers, known as geocaches, at specific locations around the world.
+Geocaching is a treasure hunt for adults and children using a GPS-enabled device or a smartphone to find geocaches.
+These are containers at specific locations around the world.

 I downloaded the Geocaching app and upgraded to a premium account (which unlocks more options).
-I must admit we failed to find our first couple of geocaches as we weren’t really sure what we were looking for.
+I must admit we failed to find our first couple of geocaches.
+We weren’t really sure what we were looking for!

-Then we were excited to find our first one near the steps of the museum at Bribie Island.
+Then we were excited to find our first one near the steps of the Bribie Island museum.
 The box was cleverly hidden and attached to the building by a strong magnet.